MaxRohowsky/google-analytics-nextjs/README.md

 # Google Analytics (GA4) implementation in Next.JS 14 (App Router) with Opt-in Cookie Banner

 This is a minimal example of Google Analytics (GA4) in Next.JS 14 with an opt-in cookie banner.
+You can see it at the bottom of the screen :)

 ## Setup